 Gillian Allnutt's Lode reviewed in The Guardian & Telegraph

 Gillian Allnutt's earlier collections Nantucket and the Angel and Lintel were both shortlisted for the T.S.
 Eliot Prize.
 Poems from these collections are included in her Bloodaxe retrospective How the Bicycle Shone: New & Selected Poems (2007), which draws on six published books plus a new collection, Wolf Light, and was a Poetry Book Society Special Commendation.
-Her most recent collections from Bloodaxe are indwelling (2013) and wake (2018), with her tenth collection Lode published in May 2025.
+Her most recent collections from Bloodaxe are indwelling (2013) and wake (2018), with her tenth collection Lode published in May 2025 and shortlisted for the TS Eliot Prize.
+Lode includes the poem ‘Crabapple moon’, which was Highly Commended by the Judges of the Forward Prizes 2025.

-Gillian Allnutt was awarded The Queen's Gold Medal for Poetry, 2016.
+Gillian Allnutt's poetry has been published by Bloodaxe Books since 1994.
+She was awarded The Queen's Gold Medal for Poetry, 2016.
 The Medal, awarded for excellence in poetry, was made on the basis of her body of work.
-Her poetry has been published by Bloodaxe Books since 1994.
+In 2025 she was made a Fellow of the Royal Society of Literature.

 ~~~~~